Booking Terms and Conditions

 4. Cancellation by the guest

-Unless the COVID-19 specific section 4.2 applies, then after each payment is made, they become non-refundable and non-transferable to other CBP offerings.
+After each payment is made, they become non-refundable and non-transferable to other CBP offerings.
 A cancellation will only be effective when CBP receives written confirmation of the cancellation, or if required payments are not paid on or before their due date.
 If you leave a tour for any reason after it has commenced, CBP is not obliged to make any refunds for unused services.
 If you fail to join a tour, join it after departure, or leave it prior to its completion, no refunds will be made.

 5. Cancellation by CBP